 A There is no formal dress code.
 However, most guests dress for a formal occasion.

 A: For information about the degree ceremony, please see the University of Oxford website .
 The Dean of Degrees will brief candidates in College before the degree ceremony.

-A: Penguin Photography will take photographs at St Hilda's College, before and after the ceremony.
-A group photograph of the graduands will be taken at 10.00am in College.
+A: Penguin Photography will take photographs at St Hilda's College after the ceremony.
 There is no need to book in advance.
-Photographers also set up outside the Sheldonian Theatre.
-It is officially not permitted to take flashlight photography during the ceremony.
-All Oxford Degree Ceremonies are filmed and can be purchased from the Media Production Unit.
+It is not permitted to take flashlight photography during the ceremony itself.
+All Oxford Degree Ceremonies are filmed and can be purchased from the University Online Store after the ceremony.